Therapy tailored to who you are, and where you want to go

 When we struggle in our lives, it can feel isolating and lonely.
 We may start to blame ourselves, ask "what's wrong with me," or begin to lose hope for things to get better.
 Connection, intimacy, and understanding are some of the most essential building blocks of the human experience and I believe that creating a safe place within therapy to look more deeply at these parts of ourselves can uncover trauma, pain, and fear that sometimes prevent us and our relationships from growing to their full potential.

 I have specialized areas of experience and training in building trauma resiliency and healing from trauma of many kinds, working with anxiety and depression, supporting individuals dealing with work burnout, helping individuals who are struggling within their relationships, and assisting stepmoms/future stepmoms in managing the unique dynamics and stressors within that role.
+I primarily focus on work with adult women, and with girls in elementary, middle, and high school.

 We will collaborate in finding solutions to help you develop new ways of connecting with yourself and with the important people in your life.
 I can help you to approach your challenges creatively and help you problem-solve, as well as find relief from isolation, anxiety, sadness, and anger.